Ray Use Cases#

 Read more about building ML platforms with Ray in this section.

 End-to-End ML Workflows#

-The following are highlighted examples utilizing Ray AIR to implement end-to-end ML workflows.
+The following highlights examples utilizing Ray AI libraries to implement end-to-end ML workflows.

 The following highlights feature projects leveraging Ray Core’s distributed APIs to simplify the orchestration of large scale workloads.